 INACCURATE CREDIT REPORTS

 It can be frustrating to deal with erroneous credit reports.
 An inaccurate credit report can ruin your financial and mental health.
 The good news is that consumers have rights under the Fair Credit Reporting Act (“FCRA”) that help ensure credit reporting agencies report accurate information and creditors appropriately reinvestigate disputes.
 If you are having problems with an inaccurate credit report, you should speak to an attorney who is experienced with the FCRA.
-We routinely represent clients who are having trouble getting their credit reports corrected.
-Whether your balance information is incorrect or you have been the victim of identity theft or loan fraud, you have rights under the Fair Credit Reporting Act.
-To get a free copy of your credit report, use THIS FORM.

 THE DISPUTE PROCESS